AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/CaexValue/README.md

 CaexValue Class
 ===============
-AutomationML 2.1 APIThis class can be used for a type based access to the value attributes of a CAEX element.
+This class can be used for a type based access to the value attributes of a CAEX element.
 It is required, that the [AttributeDataType][1] is set according to the XSD Schema types.
 If the AttributeDataType is not defined, the type `xs:string` is assumed and the value is not encoded/decoded.
 CAEX Elements, which use this feature are [OrdinalScaledTypeType][2], [NominalScaledTypeType][3] and [AttributeTypeType][4] and their derivations.
 The interface [IAttributeValueType][5] is implemented by these classes.
 The type based conversion is implemented, using XML specific decoding and encoding methods, defined in the .NET class [XmlConvert][6].
 The decoded/encoded value for an attribute can be accessed via the [Value][7] property.

 Inheritance Hierarchy